Physical spaces means portions of schools, school grounds, and other Edmonton Public School Board (EPSB) facilities.

 - Requests for the naming of physical spaces or educational programs shall be approved by the Superintendent.
 The Superintendent shall inform the Board of Trustees (Board) prior to any public announcement of a naming decision.

-- Only the Board approved school or facility name shall be displayed on the exterior of a District building.
+- Only the Board approved school or facility name shall be displayed on the exterior of a Division building.

 - Signage and plaques recognizing sponsors and donors shall be modest, in good taste, and complement the style and design of the facility or project.

-- The naming of a physical space or educational program may be terminated at any time by the Superintendent, subject to applicable contractual and other obligations binding upon the District.
+- The naming of a physical space or educational program may be terminated at any time by the Superintendent, subject to applicable contractual and other obligations binding upon the Division.

 - The names recommended and approved shall:

-- align with District values and criteria for strategic stakeholder relationships established in Board Policy AA.
+- align with Division values and criteria for strategic stakeholder relationships established in Board Policy AA.
 BP – Stakeholder Relations (Section E);

 - be easily identifiable with the physical space or educational program;